Q: How did you come to dog training?

 - Indoor shoes are mandatory (sandals, open toed shoes, or open back shoes are not allowed due to safety concerns)

-If you miss a class, we rarely have an issue getting you caught up during the next class.
-If you prefer to have a private catch up class, it can be arranged on Saturday afternoons at $25.00 (plus GST).
+If you miss a class, we usually do not have time to get you caught up during the next class as this takes away from the class time of the other students.
+It is best to have a private catch up class, it can be arranged with your instructor at $25.00 (plus GST) per missed class.
 Please contact your instructor as soon as possible to book one.
+It is sometimes possible to have you attend a different class if there is room and advanced warning is given.

 Cost & Payment